Mrjiong-ff/Mrjiong-ff/README.md

 ### I'm Jiong

 - 🖲 A sophomore studying with Guangzhou City Institute of technology
+- 🐺 An intern of GCU Robot（Wild Wolf）
 - 🤖 Learning robot engineering
 - 📎Interested in robot vision, image processing and algorithms
 - 📷Photography enthusiast and 📽️ Film enthusiasts